kdar/AutoLeader/README.md

 ### How to use

 Once in a party, right click their frame and click "Auto Leader".
-You will get a confirmation in the chat that it is enabled for that person.

 Do the same thing again to disable giving auto leader to that person.

+### Who made it?

+I go by a lot of WoW names, but you might know me as creamcup, mixup, dotup.